asjuan/jnDom/README.md

 Summary
 -------

-jndom implements the P part of MVP pattern.
-Aim is to create one presenter per DOM element.
+jndom helps to control DOM elements.

 This minimal approach is to quickly wireup and control DOM elements without any heavyweight library.